Definitions

 Winning & completion

-- 1Contact & meet.
-You arrange to meet and inspect the vehicle.
+- 2Meet & inspect.
+You meet the seller at the appointment and inspect the vehicle.
 The car should match its listing and log-card details.

-- 2Pay the seller direct.
+- 3Pay the seller direct.
 You pay the seller for the vehicle yourself — bank transfer or PayNow — once you’re satisfied on inspection.
 Carle never holds the car money.

-- 3Transfer with the LTA.
+- 4Transfer with the LTA.
 Ownership is transferred through the LTA.
 If the vehicle is under finance, the seller’s loan is settled first, before transfer.

-- 4Confirm completion.
+- 5Confirm completion.
 Both you and the seller confirm the deal is done.
 This is what closes the lot — and only then is commission invoiced (see §8).

 A screenshot is not payment.
 Confirm completion only when funds and the car have genuinely changed hands.
 Walking away from a won lot, or failing to complete in good faith, is a rule breach (see §10).